-Jen Manion is Associate Professor of History at Amherst College and author of Liberty’s Prisoners: Carceral Culture in Early America (Penn, 2015) which received the inaugural Mary Kelley Best Book Prize from the Society for Historians of the Early American Republic.
-Their new book, Female Husbands: A Trans History (Cambridge, 2020) was supported by a grant from the National Endowment for the Humanities at the American Antiquarian Society.
-Manion is co-editor of Taking Back the Academy: History of Activism, History as Activism (2004) with Jim Downs and is currently working on a two-volume series, The Cambridge History of Sexuality in the United States, Volume I: Early America and Volume II: Modern America, with co-editor Nicholas Syrett (Cambridge University Press, under contract).
-Prior to joining Amherst College, she worked for ten years at Connecticut College as a faculty member in the history department and founding director of the LGBTQ Resource Center.
+Jen Manion is Associate Professor of History at Amherst College.
+She is a social and cultural historian whose work examines the role of gender and sexuality in American life.
+Manion is author of Liberty’s Prisoners: Carceral Culture in Early America (Penn, 2015) which received the inaugural Mary Kelley Best Book Prize from the Society for Historians of the Early American Republic.
+Their most recent book, Female Husbands: A Trans History (Cambridge, 2020) was supported by a grant from the National Endowment for the Humanities.
+Manion has published dozens of essays for popular and scholarly audiences and serves on the editorial boards of Amherst College Press, Early American Studies, and The William and Mary Quarterly.
+She is currently chair of the OAH Committee on the Status of LGBTQ Historians & Histories.
+Manion is working on a two-volume series, The Cambridge History of Sexuality in the United States with co-editor Nicholas Syrett.
+Previously, Jen worked for ten years at Connecticut College as a faculty member in the history department and founding director of the LGBTQ Resource Center.
 Jen received a PhD in history from Rutgers University and a BA in history with an English minor from the University of Pennsylvania, magna cum laude.

 (media note: if you are wondering about pronouns, feel free to refer to me by my name, they/them, or she/her)